1945–46 Rochdale A.F.C. season

-The 1945–46 season saw Rochdale compete for their 7th and final season in the wartime league (Division 3 North West).
+The 1945–46 season was Rochdale A.F.C.'s 39th in existence and their 7th and final season in the wartime league (Division 3 North West).
 The season consisted of 36 matches, 18 of which were in the First Championship, and the remainder were in the 2nd Championship and Division 3 North West Cup.
 Rochdale finished in second place in the first championship.
 This season also saw the return of the F.A.
 Cup, in which Rochdale reached the third round.